SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/developer-admin/dev-admin.md

 OwningApplicationId is the ID of the SharePoint Embedded application.
 Azure Subscription ID is the ID of the Microsoft Entra ID profile for billing purposes.

-### Viewing of container types
+### Viewing of Container Types

-Using PowerShell cmdlets, the developer administrator can view container types and the corresponding applications created in their tenant.
+The developer administrator can view Container Types and the corresponding applications created in their tenant using PowerShell commandlets.
 The following commands can be used to view SharePoint Embedded applications created on the developer admin’s tenant:

 ```powershell
 Get-SPOContainerType​
 Get-SPOContainerType -ContainerTypeId <ContainerTypeId>
 ```

-### Manage properties of container types
+### Manage properties of Container Types

-Using PowerShell cmdlets, the developer administrator can change the properties of container types, both standard and trial.
+Using PowerShell cmdlets, the developer administrator can change the properties of Container Types, both standard and trial.
 The following commands can be used to change the properties SharePoint Embedded applications created on the developer admin’s tenant:

 ```powershell
 Set-SPOContainerType -ContainerTypeId <ContainerTypeId>